Lastaapps/menza/README.md

 ## Structure

-- app - Android app code - UI, viewmodels, caching
+- app - Android app code - UI, ViewModels, caching, themes, ...
-- entity - entities representing data accessible from web
-- scrapping - abstract and JMV/Android implementation for web scraping
-- storage.db - database for storing persistent entities - contact info, menza list, ...
-- storage.repo - repositories for common access to data from web or local database
+- api - handles loading of data from Agata and Bufet
+- core - common mostly domain code

 #### Contributing

-I don't accept any code contributions till I have this project accepted as term paper hopefully in May 2022.
-So if you are interested, please wait a bit.
+Feel free to contribute, but ask me before so we don't do the same thing twice.

-#### Official API
+#### Data sources

-If you want to use the official API, see doc: https://agata.suz.cvut.cz/jidelnicky/soap4/api/client-popis.html To get support, try contacting Agata IT department: https://agata.suz.cvut.cz/jidelnicky/kontakty.php#section14 (I haven't used the API because I hadn't known about it)
+Most of the data is obtained from the official Agata API, see the documentation [here](https://agata.suz.cvut.cz/jidelnicky/JAPIV2/JAPI-popis.html).
+To get your API key, please contact the IT center and don't steal mine, they will be more than happy to give you one.

+To get FS and FEL buffet data I do scrape their webpages/hardcode info.

 ## License